Generic name: NELARABINE 5mg in 1mL

 Administration of ARRANON should be discontinued for neurologic adverse reactions of NCI Common Toxicity Criteria Grade 2 or greater.
 Dosage may be delayed for other toxicity including hematologic toxicity.
 [See Boxed Warning, Warnings and Precautions (5.1, 5.2).]

 ARRANON has not been studied in patients with renal or hepatic dysfunction [see Use in Specific Populations (8.6, 8.7)].
 No dose adjustment is recommended for patients with a creatinine clearance (CLcr) ≥50 mL/min [see Clinical Pharmacology (12.3)].
 There are insufficient data to support a dose recommendation for patients with a CLcr <50 mL/min.

 Prevention of Hyperuricemia

 Appropriate measures (e.g., hydration, urine alkalinization, and prophylaxis with allopurinol) must be taken to prevent hyperuricemia [see Warnings and Precautions (5.4)].

 Handling: ARRANON is a cytotoxic agent.
 Caution should be used during handling and preparation.
 Use of gloves and other protective clothing to prevent skin contact is recommended.
 Proper aseptic technique should be used.
 Guidelines for proper handling and disposal of anticancer drugs have been published.1-4

 Preparation and Administration: Do not dilute ARRANON prior to administration.
-The appropriate dose of ARRANON is transferred into polyvinylchloride (PVC) infusion bags or glass containers and administered as a two-hour infusion in adult patients and as a one-hour infusion in pediatric patients.
+The appropriate dose of ARRANON is transferred into polyvinylchloride (PVC) infusion bags or glass containers and administered as a 2-hour infusion in adult patients and as a 1-hour infusion in pediatric patients.

 Prior to administration, inspect the drug product visually for particulate matter and discoloration.